section-engineering-education/engineering-education/articles/react-pwa/index.md

 - We import the `TodoList` and `Form` component which we will create in the next steps.
 The CSS file named `App.css` is for basic styling of the application.

-- Inside the component, we'll create our state for the list of todos to using the `useState` hooks.
+- Inside the component, we'll create our state for the list of todos to using the `useState` hook.

 - The `addTodo` is a function that is used to add a new todo by calling the `setTodos` method to update the state.
 The component which is calling the `addTodo` function should pass the new todo to the function.

-- We use JSX to return a div containing `<h1>` tag as the header, the `Form` and `TodoList` components.
+- We use JSX to return a div containing `<h1>` tag as the header, the `Form` and the `TodoList` components.
 Let us now create the components in the below steps.

 ### Form component
 This component will be used to add new todos.
 In your `src/` folder, create a new folder named `components`.
-Inside the `components` folder, you should create a file named `Form.js`.
+Inside the `components` folder, create a file named `Form.js`.

 This is the code for the `Form.js`: